 Completing studies on the impact of the USAID-funded civil and tax registry systems implemented in previous programs, with recommendations for revisions and future replication

-Developing guides to improving municipal financial administration and transparency, establishing municipal internal audit units, and raising own-source revenue generation in municipalities.
+Developing guides to improving municipal financial administration and transparency, establishing municipal internal audit units, and generating own-source revenue in municipalities.

 - As part of a comprehensive post-tsunami recovery and disaster mitigation plan to improve public infrastructure and basic services, ICMA worked with selected communities in India to strengthen municipal financial systems and improve the collection of property taxes and water user fees.